danielg7/danielg7.github.io/_posts/2017-04-04-PlayingWithCrimeData.md

 -----

 This is my first attempt at webscraping.
-I'd read that $rvest$ and $XML$ had good tools for this.
+I'd read that rvest and XML had good tools for this.

 Overall goals:
 1. Scrape the data from the Colorado Bureau of Investigation